Connecticut

 If you live long enough, the lens inside your eye will become cloudy and will need to be replaced by a clear plastic lens implant.
 Cataract surgery is usually performed when the patient notices intolerable glare while driving or when general blurriness is no longer correctable with glasses.

 Cataract surgery is a necessary component of many glaucoma surgeries because the natural lens can crowd the drain that keeps eye pressure down.
-And the most difficult cataract surgeries of all are in patients with pseudoexfoliation glaucoma.
-So, glaucoma surgeons become accustomed to challenging cataract surgeries — it is impossible to be an excellent glaucoma surgeon without also being an excellent cataract surgeon.
+Patients with pseudoexfoliation glaucoma often have cataracts which are more difficult to remove, so glaucoma surgeons become accustomed to challenging cataract surgeries.

 Our Doctors